peterdjlee/down/README.md

 * Browse through classes using filters such as location, price, teachers, or organizations.

 ## Built With
-* [Flutter](https://flutter.io/) - The cross-platform mobile app development framework used
+* [Flutter](https://flutter.io/) - The cross-platform mobile app development framework used.
-* [Firebase](https://firebase.google.com/docs/firestore/) - Used to store class and user data
+* [Firestore](https://firebase.google.com/docs/firestore/) - A NoSQL database used to store class and user data.

 ## Authors
 Peter Lee